-Charter Counties.
 The principal difference between a county government operating pursuant to the County Law and one operating pursuant to a charter is that a county charter ordinarily provides for an executive or administrator, independent of the legislature, who administers the day-to-day affairs of county government.
-Of the 19 charter counties in the state, 16 have elected executives, while 2 have professional managers.
+Of the 23 charter counties in the state, 18 have elected executives, while 3 have professional managers, and 2 have administrators.